tanitall/beta/README.md

     along with this program.
 If not, see <http://www.gnu.org/licenses/>.

     Morpheus  Copyright (C) 2017 Blockchain Services Limited (Trinidad and Tobago).
-    This program comes with ABSOLUTELY NO WARRANTY; for details type `show w'.
+    This program comes with ABSOLUTELY NO WARRANTY.
+This is free software, and you are welcome to redistribute it
-    This is free software, and you are welcome to redistribute it under certain conditions; type `show c' for details.
+    under certain conditions.